Kópasker Village on Melrakkaslétta Plain in North-East Iceland

 The earthquake center in Kópasker

-The earth ripped apart in the earthquake, the harbour wall exploded in several places, and the road was damaged.
-Houses got damaged and the water pipe broke, so the village was without water.
-People got injured, but nobody got seriously injured.
+The earth was ripped apart in the earthquake, the harbour wall exploded in several places, and the road was damaged.

 The Earthquake center in Kópasker

-And learn about the plate boundaries in Iceland, but as is well known, then Iceland lies on the Mid-Atlantic Ridge, split by the North American Plate and the Eurasian Plate.
+And learn about the plate boundaries in Iceland, as Iceland lies on the Mid-Atlantic Ridge, split by the North American Plate and the Eurasian Plate.

-A new graben was created in the earthquake and a new lake was created south of Kópasker.
+A new graben was formed during the earthquake, and a new lake formed south of Kópasker.
 It was appropriately named Skjálftavatnið or Lake Earthquake.

 The Earthquake center in Kópasker

-The Earthquake Centre is open during the summer months and there is free admission.
+The Earthquake Centre is open during the summer months, with free admission.

 he Folk Museum, called Byggðasafn Norður-Þingeyinga